 How much wobble is too much for video calls?

-If your camera visibly shakes during typing and the wobble is distracting to people on calls, that’s too much.
-A monitor arm typically fixes this even when the desk itself still has some movement.
-The arm shortens the mechanical advantage between the desk surface and the camera.
+If your camera visibly shakes during typing and it’s distracting to people on calls, that’s too much.
+A monitor arm typically fixes this even when the desk still has some residual movement, because the arm eliminates the mechanical advantage between the desk surface and the camera.

 The Bottom Line

 Loose bolts cause most wobble.
-Tighten everything first.
+Tighten everything first, including motor mounts.

-An unlevel floor causes the next most wobble.
-Level the feet or shim gaps.
+An unlevel floor causes the next most.
+Level the feet or use Katzco rubber shims ($9.99) for gaps you can’t adjust out.

 Missing crossbar causes lateral sway on two-leg desks.
-The VIVO Stabilizer Bar is the right fix — $30-40 and it works on almost every frame.
+The VIVO Stabilizer Bar ($69.99) fits almost every frame and handles this permanently.

 Carpet causes the rest.
-A 3/4” plywood base solves it for under $20 in materials.
+3/4” plywood under the desk footprint solves it for under $25 in materials.

 By use case:

-- Quick fix, no money: Tighten bolts + push against wall
+- Quick fix, no cost: Tighten all bolts + push against wall

 - Carpet instability: 3/4” plywood base